bobcat0701/extremely-simplified-scratch/README.md

 # extremelysimplfiedscratch.github.io
-a overly simplified version of scratch work in progress
+a overly simplified version of scratch without graphics to run on slower computers work in progress